 The pelvic floor muscles, ligaments, and connective tissues are vital in maintaining proper support of the pelvic organs.
 These structures help maintain optimal contraction and support against increases and movement of intra-abdominal pressure, which helps keep our organs supported and in the optimal position.
 Over time, this can help prevent prolapse.

 What are the symptoms of a weak pelvic floor?

-Pelvic floor dysfunction occurs when the pelvic floor is injured or weakened.
-Pregnancy and childbirth are major contributors to pelvic floor weakness, along with increased body weight and advanced age.
-Improper body mechanics and impaired breathing can also contribute to uncoordinated, tight or weak pelvic floor muscles.
-Pelvic floor disorders are significantly associated with urinary incontinence, reduced sexual arousal, and pain with intercourse (Handa, Cundiff, Chang, & Helzlsouer, 2008).
+Pelvic floor dysfunction can occur when the pelvic floor muscles are injured or have become weaker than they were before.
+Pregnancy and birth are major contributors to pelvic floor problems, along with the normal aging process and increased body weight.
+Other factors, like poor breathing patterns and poor body mechanics can make the pelvic floor muscles tight, weak, or out of sync with other muscles in the body.
+Pelvic floor dysfunction is linked with urinary leakage, decreased libidio and arousal, and pain with sexual activity (Handa, Cundiff, Chang, & Helzlsouer, 2008).